Department Training Analyst

 - Receives general supervision from a department or program manager or supervisor.

-- Exercises supervision over temporary staff and volunteers.
+- May exercise supervision over temporary staff and volunteers.

 - Evaluate training goals, objectives, and priorities and provide input concerning implementation of various training programs for current and long-term needs.